aaryan-manutd/Electronic-Arts-Software-Engineering-Virtual-Experience-Program/README.md

 ---
 ## I have worked on the following tasks during the internship
 #### 1. Python
-- Interface with a stock price data feed and set your system for analysis of data
 - `Python`

 #### 2. C++
-- Implement the perspective open source code in prepration for data visualization
 - `C++`

 #### 3. Game Engine Technology